pudly/schmopera-hugo/content/articles/nerding-out-why-you-should-definitely-care-what-key-your-aria-is-in.md

----
++++
+categories = "How-to"
+slug = /nerding-out-why-you-should-definitely-care-what-key-your-aria-is-in/
-title: "Nerding out: why you should definitely care what key your aria is in"
+title = "Nerding out: why you should definitely care what key your aria is in"
----
++++

 Singers, how closely do you pay attention to the key signature of the arias you sing?
 You know how to read music, of course - but that's not why I ask.
 Turns out, there can be a fascinating dramatic significance to the key in which an aria is written.